Introduction

 There are several reasons why the normal heart rate for men might differ from the normal pulse rate for women.
 These may include:

-- Hormonal Influences: Oestrogen and testosterone, the primary female and male hormones respectively, can influence heart rate variability.
+- Hormonal Influences: Oestrogen and testosterone, the primary female and male hormones, respectively, can influence heart rate variability.
 For instance, oestrogen has a protective effect on the heart.

-- Body Composition: Women usually have a higher percentage of body fat and less muscle mass than men,.
+- Body Composition: Women usually have a higher percentage of body fat and less muscle mass than men.
 These factors can influence metabolic rates and normal pulse rate for women.

-- Stress Responses: Men and women tend to respond differently to stress, which can affect heart rate.
+- Stress Responses: Men and women tend to respond differently to stress, which can affect their heart rate.
 The normal pulse rate for women may be higher due to stress and hormonal fluctuations.

 When to See a Doctor for a High or Low Heart Rate